 - Mint sprigs for garnish

-- Hold the mango on its side and cut down on either side of the seed.
-You will end with two large halves and the seed.
+- Hold the mango on one end and cut down on either side of the seed.
+You will end up with two large halves and the seed.

 - Place each half on the cutting board with peel facing down and cut the exposed flesh in a horizontal and vertical pattern.